Mir Showkat Ali Badsha

-Mir Showkat Ali Badsha (মীর শওকাত আলী বাদশা) is a Bangladesh Awami League politician and the incumbent Member of Parliament from Bagerhat-2.
+Mir Showkat Ali Badsha (মীর শওকাত আলী বাদশা) is a Bangladesh Awami League politician and was the incumbent Member of Parliament from Bagerhat-2.

 Early life

 Badsha was born on 31 December 1946.
 He has a M.A. and LLB degree.

 Career

 Badsha was elected to Parliament from Bagerhat-2 in 2014 as a Bangladesh Awami League candidate.
 He is the chairperson of the Parliamentary Standing Committee on child rights.
 He is a member of the Treasury Bench.
 He is a member of the Parliamentary Standing Committee on the Fisheries and Livestock Ministry.